-As of the date of renewal of the framework agreement, Ms. Xia Lin (resigned on 21 January 2022) is the chief investment advisor of CCID Group and Mr. Qin Hailin is the general manager of CCID Group.
-CCID Group is ultimately held by CCID, the controlling shareholder of the Company, and is an associate of CCID.
+As of the date of renewal of the framework agreement, Ms. Xia Lin (resigned on 21 January 2022) is the chief investment advisor of CCID Academy for Industry and Information Technology Limited (賽迪工業和信息化研究院 (集團) 有限公司) ("CCID Group Co") and Mr. Qin Hailin (resigned on 31 March 2023) is the general manager of CCID Group Co.
+CCID Group Co is ultimately held by CCID, the controlling shareholder of the Company, and is an associate of CCID.
 Therefore, Ms. Xia Lin and Mr. Qin Hailin are deemed to be materially interested in the above continuing connected transactions and have abstained from voting for passing the resolutions in relation to the approval of the aforementioned renewed framework agreements at the Board meeting.
 Save as disclosed above, as of the date of renewal of the framework agreement, none of the Directors was required to abstain or has abstained from voting on the board resolutions to approve the respective framework agreements as mentioned above pursuant to the Articles of Association and the Listing Rules.